junxit/us-congress-bills-119/metadata.md

 - Sen. Rounds, Mike [R-SD] (R000605)
 - Sen. Ricketts, Pete [R-NE] (R000618)
 - Sen. Hoeven, John [R-ND] (H001061)
+- Sen. Klobuchar, Amy [D-MN] (K000367)
+- Sen. Boozman, John [R-AR] (B001236)

+## Committees (1)

+- Senate — Judiciary Committee

 ## Actions

 - 2025-03-26 — Introduced in Senate
 - 2025-03-26 — Referred to the Committee on the Judiciary. (text: CR S1877-1878)
+- 2025-05-19 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2025-05-19 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S2965-2966; text: 03/26/2025 CR S1877-1878)
+- 2025-05-19 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2025-05-19 — Senate Committee on the Judiciary discharged by Unanimous Consent.